-Students in grade 2 will receive a letter grade of A, B, C, etc. in Math, Reading and Spelling.
-Students in grade 3 will receive a letter grade of A, B, C, etc. in Math, Reading, Spelling and English.
-Students in grades 4-5 will receive letter grades in all content areas: Math, Reading, Spelling, English, Bible, and Science/Social Studies.
+Students in grades 2-3 will receive a letter grade of A, B, C, etc. in Math and English Language Arts.
+Students in grades 4-5 will receive letter grades in all content areas: Math, English Language Arts, Bible, and Science/Social Studies.

-- Participation in the seasonal music program performances is required for all students.
-The final quarter grade for music will be lowered one full grade for lack of program participation. - Music Music grades are based on criteria in five areas: Rhythm/Beat, Recorders, Bar Instruments, Singing, and General Music Knowledge.
+Participation in the seasonal music program performances is required for all students.
+The final quarter grade for music will be lowered one full grade for lack of program participation.

+- Music Music grades are based on criteria in five areas: Rhythm/Beat, Recorders, Bar Instruments, Singing, and General Music Knowledge.
 Each area is evaluated according to a rubric that describes levels of proficiency.
 Copies of the rubrics are available upon request. - Physical Education Grades in physical education are compiled based on sportsmanship, performance, and skill. - Art Art grades are based on performance, contributions, and participation.
 A rubric describing the levels of proficiency is used to compile grades.
-Copies of the rubric are available upon request.
+Copies of the rubric are available upon request. - Library No grades are assigned in Library.

-- Library No grades are assigned in Library. - STEAM STEAM is an approach to learning that uses Science, Technology, Engineering, Art and Math to develop students as thinkers, communicators and builders.
+- STEAM STEAM is an approach to learning that uses Science, Technology, Engineering, Art and Math to develop students as thinkers, communicators and builders.
 Using the scientific method, the engineering design process and creative processes, students are challenged each week with a problem to solve, a project to build or conduct a hands-on experiment. - Spanish Spanish grades are based on vocabulary use, grammar, some cultural knowledge, and participation.
 Grades are based primarily on class assignments.

-Grading Scale for 2 nd - 5 th Grades All academic content grades for grades 2 - 5 are letter grades based upon the following percentage range: A+ A- B+ B- C+ C- D+ D- F 97 - 100 93 - 96 90 - 92 87 - 89 83 - 86 80 - 82 77 - 79
+Grading Scale for 2 nd - 5 th Grades All academic content grades for grades 2 - 5 are letter grades based upon the following percentage range: A+ A B+ B- C+ C C- D+ D F = = = = = 97 - 100 93 - 96 90 - 92 87 - 89 83 - 86 80 - 82 77 - 79 73 - 76 70 - 72 67 - 69 63 - 66